Student Spotlight: Susanne Weiland

 “I carefully planned out my curriculum, taking full advantage of all the wonderful courses being offered,” she said.
 “Each and every class offered was an opportunity to learn the industry and to practice the skills I have learned on my fellow students, friends and family before applying them to my future clients.”

 Although changing careers occurred after her children were grown, Weiland said it’s how people deal with change that defines their lives.

-"Sometimes things work out, sometimes they don’t, but throwing your hands up and saying I give up is the worst thing you can do to yourself," she said.
-"College of DuPage, the instructors, the curriculum and the support of my classmates are invaluable tools if you utilize them to the maximum benefit.
-I have learned so much here at COD.
-I have made lifelong friends, both classmates and instructors.
-And at a time in my life when I wasn’t so sure I could do this, these people, this program and this school have given me the confidence to chase my dream and succeed.
-I wish I had come here sooner, but I am not one bit sorry I did it now!"
+“Sometimes things work out, sometimes they don’t, but throwing your hands up and saying I give up is the worst thing you can do to yourself,” she said.
+“College of DuPage, the instructors, the curriculum and the support of my classmates were invaluable tools, and I utilized them to the maximum benefit.
+I learned so much at COD.
+I made lifelong friends, both classmates and instructors.
+And at a time in my life when I wasn’t so sure I could do this, these people, this program and this school gave me the confidence to chase my dream and succeed.
+I wish I had come sooner!”

 “Her career took her all over the United Sates in hospitality management, and she retired well into her 70s,” she said.
 “She inspired me to travel as well, but not in the same genre.
 I spent several years fishing in bass tournaments mostly throughout the Midwest, hauling my boat behind my Suburban and often times sleeping lakeside the night before the tournament.
 Many people had comments regarding this activity and how it was not a women’s sport; those comments only fueled the fire in me to pursue my dreams more passionately, much as the comments did to my pioneering grandmother in the career she had chosen for herself.